Ethylenediaminetetraacetic acid: Water softener

-The reduction of water hardness in laundry applications and the dissolution of scale in boilers both rely on EDTA and related complexants to bind Ca^{2+}, Mg^{2+}, as well as other metal ions.
+The reduction of water hardness in laundry applications and the dissolution of scale in boilers both rely on EDTA and related complexants to bind link=calcium|Ca(2+), link=magnesium|Mg(2+), as well as other metal ions.
 Once bound to EDTA, these metal complexes are less likely to form precipitates or to interfere with the action of the soaps and detergents.
 For similar reasons, cleaning solutions often contain EDTA.
 In a similar manner EDTA is used in the cement industry for the determination of free lime and free magnesia in cement and clinkers.

-The solvation of Fe^{3+} ions at or below near neutral pH can be accomplished using EDTA.
+The solvation of link=iron|Fe(3+) ions at or below near neutral pH can be accomplished using EDTA.
 This property is useful in agriculture including hydroponics.
 However, given the pH dependence of ligand formation, EDTA is not helpful for improving iron solubility in above neutral soils.
 Otherwise, at near-neutral pH and above, iron(III) forms insoluble salts, which are less bioavailable to susceptible plant species.

 Ion-exchange chromatography

 EDTA was used in separation of the lanthanide metals by ion-exchange chromatography.
 Perfected by F. H. Spedding et al. in 1954, the method relies on the steady increase in stability constant of the lanthanide EDTA complexes with atomic number.
-Using sulfonated polystyrene beads and Cu^{2+} as a retaining ion, EDTA causes the lanthanides to migrate down the column of resin while separating into bands of pure lanthanides.
+Using sulfonated polystyrene beads and link=copper|Cu(2+) as a retaining ion, EDTA causes the lanthanides to migrate down the column of resin while separating into bands of pure lanthanides.
 The lanthanides elute in order of decreasing atomic number.
 Due to the expense of this method, relative to countercurrent solvent extraction, ion exchange is now used only to obtain the highest purities of lanthanides (typically greater than 99.99%).